cchitsiang/awesome-stars/topics.md

 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
 - [fingerprintjs/BotD](https://github.com/fingerprintjs/BotD) - Bot detection library that runs in the browser.
 Detects automation tools and frameworks.
 No server required, runs 100% on the client.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
-- [dotenx/dotenx](https://github.com/dotenx/dotenx) - Low-code all-in-one platform to build web applications, websites, APIs, forms, automations.
-An alternative for wordpress, bubble, webflow, Zapier, and much more
+- [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code and Low-code all-in-one platform to build landing pages, websites, web applications, APIs, automations.
+An alternative for Wix, Webflow, Zapier, and more
 - [reportportal/reportportal](https://github.com/reportportal/reportportal) - Main Repository.
 Report Portal starts here - see readme below.
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [go-rod/rod](https://github.com/go-rod/rod) - A Devtools driver for web automation and scraping